OSGConnect/connectbook/generate-add-sshkey.md

 You need to set up an ssh key to log in to the submit host (login.osgconnect.net).

 * Step 1: Gernate ssh keypair.
 The keypair consist of a private key and a public key.
+Keep the keypair in your local machine (your laptop or desktop).

-* Steo 2: Add your public key to the submit host.
+* Step 2: Add your public key to the submit host.
 You can do this either by updating your profile on OSG Connect website or by editing the file `/home/username/.ssh/authorized_keys` that is located in the submit host.

+After comoleting the above two steps, you can log in from local machine (your laptop or desktop) to the submit host (login.osgconnect.net) using ssh

+     ssh username@login.osgconnect.net

 ## Step 1: Generating SSH-Keys